 Tour de France isn't just one of the biggest sporting events on the planet, it's also the world's largest travel advertisement!

-So, whether you prefer to be glued to the sofa to watch 100 hours of televised footage, or simply want to be inspired for your next vacation, we've got you covered with tips and tricks to make the event memorable.
+So, whether you’re looking for live Tour de France action, or simply want to be inspired for your next vacation, we've got you covered with tips and tricks to make it memorable.

 Read on for our five highlights from the Tour de France route, stage-by-stage, and find out why they’re worth a visit all year round.